-The Welker Light Liquid Hydrocarbon Constant Pressure Sample Receiver with Sample collect a representative sample of the flowing fluid.
-The cylinder sizes vary in volume based on flow rates, sample frequency, length of sample period, collection head size and/or the number of parties involved at the location that requires an individual portion placed in a transportation cylinder for analysis.
-Welker's original designed mixing system an ease of operation and maintenance.
+The Welker Light Liquid Hydrocarbon Constant Pressure Sample Receiver is a large receiver designed to provide the adequate volume necessary to collect a representative sample of the flowing fluid.
+The cylinder sizes vary in volume based on flow rates, sample frequency, length of sample period, sample size and/or the number of parties involved at the location that requires an individual portion placed in a transportation cylinder for analysis.
+Welker's original designed mixing system (an industry first) provides the best sample cylinder with mixing capabilities along with an ease of operation and maintenance.